Noise from the Next Generation

 Noise from the Next Generation 2020

-Noise from the Next Generation (NNG) is an exciting competition for young people making music and is absolutely free to enter!
-The competition is for artists and bands who live within the Nottingham City boundaries.
+We are very excited to announce that the competition is now open for entries!
+Open to solo artists and bands, this is an amazing opportunity for young musicians to develop their skills, learn about the music industry and get tips from professionals.
+The competition is for bands/artists/acts that have a majority of members who live, study or work within the Nottingham City boundaries.
 This means that you may live outside the city, but as long as you attend a school, college or university within the city or work within the city limits, you may still enter the competition!

 Key Dates to Remember

 Entry Deadline: February 14, 2020 Please make sure that you have sent in your entry form by midnight on this day!
 Remember, all band members have to submit a form individually.

 NNG Heats: February 27, 2020 All eligible entrants (from both age categories) will compete in the first round of Heats at Nottingham College (Clarendon).